pip-services/pip-services-docs/content/en/golang/commons/convert/_index.md

 #### [RecursiveMapConverter](recursive_map_converter)
 Converts arbitrary values into map objects using extended conversion rules.
-This class is similar to [MapConverter](map_converter), but is recursively converts all values stored in objects and arrays.
+This class is similar to [MapConverter](map_converter), but it recursively converts all values stored in objects and arrays.

 #### [StringConverter](string_converter)